awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 **model\_input**
 One or more input parameters for the ML model\.
 These can be any data type\.
 PostgreSQL allows you to specify up to 100 input parameters for a function\.
-Array data types must be one\-dimensional, but can contain as many elements as are expected by the Amazon SageMaker model\.
-The number of inputs to an Amazon SageMaker model is bounded only by the Amazon SageMaker 5 MB message size limit\.Output Parameters
+Array data types must be one\-dimensional, but can contain as many elements as are expected by the SageMaker model\.
+The number of inputs to an SageMaker model is bounded only by the SageMaker 5 MB message size limit\.Output Parameters

 **model\_output**
 The SageMaker model's output parameter, as text\.